 Unlike other tables, there is no delete operation.
 Instead, each entry has limited lifetime, and is automatically deleted when its lifetime is over.
 Strategy must call Measurements::extendLifetime to request extending the lifetime of an entry.

-Exact match and longest prefix match rooms.
+Exact match and longest prefix match lookups are supported for retrieving existing entries.